 How other people perceive you can differ from the way in which you see yourself.
-So to your environment, how you intend to appear to other people may differ from your self-image.
+Your environment may experience or interpret your behaviour in a different way then you intented.
 After all, this remains a question of perception.
 Certainly if you are tired or under pressure, your behaviour will differ from when you are relaxed and feel at ease.
 Behaviour is exacerbated when people are tense or stressed.